6G Survey on Challenges, Requirements, Applications, Key Enabling Technologies, Use Cases, AI integration issues and Security aspects: Comparison with Existing Surveys

+The authors \cite{chafii2023twelve} enumerate various issues present in 6G networks, such as waveform design, artificial intelligence (AI) integration, channel modeling, interference management, energy efficiency, and security.
+They emphasize the need to reconsider conventional methods and develop novel approaches to overcome the limitations of current communication theories.
+However, while the study presents a long list of issues, it does not analyze or examine each one in great detail.
+A more thorough explanation of the difficulties and their potential impact on 6G networks, supported by real-world examples or case studies, would have been beneficial.

+Furthermore, the document lacks a defined framework or roadmap, offering no guidance to the reader on how to approach and handle each of these challenges.
+The article briefly mentions the integration of AI approaches into 6G networks but does not delve into their specific applications or how they can address the identified problems.
+A more in-depth analysis of AI-driven solutions and their potential impact on resolving these issues would have greatly enhanced the research.

+Additionally, the paper does not include implementation details or practical implications of the proposed solutions.
+Investigating the feasibility, scalability, and potential trade-offs of applying these strategies in actual 6G networks would have added significant value to the study.

+The article \cite{guo2021enabling} provides a comprehensive analysis of the potential for massive IoT enabled by 6G.
+It thoroughly examines the requirements and driving forces behind new IoT-enabled applications, highlighting the limitations of both 5G and 6G.
+The authors also delve into key areas of 6G related to IoT, including technical specifications, application scenarios, and emerging trends.
+The authors propose an Internet of Things architecture known as space-air-ground-underwater/sea networks, which integrates machine learning techniques and is anticipated to leverage 6G technologies.
+However, the article overlooks security concerns specific to 6G and fails to address several potential use cases such as virtual reality, Industry 5.0, big data applications, and health applications in its survey.

+Wang et al., \cite{wang20206g} gives performance evaluation metrics for 6G wireless communication networks and presents a perspective of the recent paradigm shift in these networks.
+The survey's main goal is to present a thorough examination of channel characteristics for mm-wave, terahertz, and optical wireless communication, among other 5G and 6G frequency channels.
+The satellite, UAV, marine, and undersea application scenarios are covered by these channel parameters.
+The paper made note of the issues that 6G channel measurements and models will face in the future, however, it lacked information on disruptive technologies based on 6G.
+A crucial component of 6G networks, the security issues on these channels were also disregarded in the essay.

-The articles \cite{mondal2015survey, gawas2015overview} review the generations of mobile wireless technologies including requirements, advantages, and disadvantages.
-The authors focused on the channel modeling, especially the channel modeling options of the 6G networks.
-The cost-benefit analysis is also provided.
-However, the articles lack the discussion of the integration of the channel models with 6G networks.
+The articles \cite{mondal2015survey, gawas2015overview} review the specifications, benefits, and drawbacks of the various generations of mobile wireless technology.
+The writers concentrated on channel modeling, particularly the 6G networks' channel modeling possibilities.
+Additionally, a cost-benefit analysis is given.
+Nevertheless, the integration of the channel models with 6G networks is not discussed in the publications.

 Free space optical (FSO) \cite{esmail2016outdoor} is an emerging technology for 6G networks and has the potential to resolve the bandwidth bottleneck.
 The authors discussed the issues caused by the fog’s attenuation to FSO and they proposed an empirical prediction model to calculate its impact.